holoviz/panel/examples/reference/custom_components/ReactComponent.md

 - `.on('<parameter>', callback)`: Allows registering an event handler for a single parameter.
 - `.on(['<parameter>', ...], callback)`: Allows adding an event handler for multiple parameters at once.

-- `.on('change:<parameter>', callback)`: The `change:` prefix allows disambiguating change events from lifecycle hooks should a parameter name and lifecycle hook overlap.
+The `change:` prefix allows disambiguating change events from lifecycle hooks should a parameter name and lifecycle hook overlap.

 #### Lifecycle Hooks

-- `after_render`: Called once after the component has been fully rendered.
+- `.on('after_render', callback)`: Called once after the component has been fully rendered.
-- `after_resize`: Called after the component has been resized.
+- `.on('after_resize', callback)`: Called after the component has been resized.
+Please note you might find that `window.addEventListener('resize', callback)` provides a smoother resizing.
-- `remove`: Called when the component view is being removed from the DOM.
+- `.on('remove', callback)`: Called when the component view is being removed from the DOM.

+The `lifecycle:` prefix allows disambiguating lifecycle hooks from change events should a parameter name and lifecycle hook overlap.

 ## Usage